prince-curie/lit-starter-typescript/README.md

 repo](https://github.com/lit/lit).
 Issues and PRs for this template should be filed in that repo.

+This is a version of the template that updates all dependencies to a later version, theirby eliminating all vulnerabilities currently existing in the official template.
+I have also migrated the eslint configuration.

 ## About this release

 This is a pre-release of Lit 3.0, the next major version of Lit.